isingh00/test-code-samples/README.md

 ### Testing Instructions

-1. create .env file containing
+1. create .env file from .env.example

    - 'API_KEY` your api key
    - `YOUR_DOMAIN` your domain name